Geeksltd/Zebble.Billing/README.md

 ## `BillingContext` APIs

-`GetProducts`: Get the list of the predefined products.
+`GetProducts`: Gets the list of the predefined products.

-`GetProduct`: Get a product by its `Id`.
+`GetProduct`: Gets a product by its `Id`.

-`GetPrice`: Get a product's price by its `Id`.
+`GetPrice`: Gets a product's price by its `Id`.

-`GetLocalPrice`: Get a product's local price by its `Id`.
+`GetLocalPrice`: Gets a product's local price by its `Id`.

-`UpdateProductPrices`: Fetch and store the latest prices from the store. *An active internet connection is required.*
+`UpdateProductPrices`: Fetches and stores the latest prices from the store. *An active internet connection is required.*

 `RestoreSubscription`: Restores all already purchased subscriptions. *If you pass the true for `userRequest`, and no active subscription is found, it will throw an exception.*